create3000/x_ite/docs/_posts/reference/field-services-and-objects.md

 #### **multVecQuat** (*vector: SFVec3d/f*): SFVec3d/f

 Returns a SFVec3d/f whose value is the *vector* multiplied by the object to the right.
-The quaternion should be normalized to get proper results.

 <x3d-script-area name="X3D ECMAScript Example: SFQuaternion multVecQuat">
 <pre>